omise/bluepine/README.md

 validator.validate(attr, names) # => Result object
 ```

-It'll return the error messages at exact index position.
+It will return the error messages at the exact index position.

 ```ruby
 {